qsymmachus/notes/duck-lake.md

 - They struggle with _atomic commits_ to metadata.
 - They're typically designed to describe and manage a _single table_ of data.

+To solve for this they introduced **catalogs** – REST services backed by databases like Postgres – for making atomic commits to metadata files and managing multiple tables.
+The critique of this approach is that it introduces significant complexity to work around the commitment to storing metadata in files

 ## The DuckLake idea

 With that background covered, what is DuckLake and what distinguishes it?

-**DuckLake just stores the metadata ctalog in a traditional database.** This approach solves the limitations of "file-based" lake houses (lack of atomic commits, single table management) because relational databases solve them for us.
+**DuckLake centralizes _all_ metadata in a traditional database.** This simplifies metadata management by removing metadata files and the catalogs used to manage them.

+It immediately solves the limitations of "file-based" lake houses (lack of atomic commits, single table management) because relational databases solve them for us.
 In practice this just means two things:

 - Database tables –> store the actual metadata.
 - Database queries -> implement updates to the metadata.